 Since joining EDVC, Mahriah has added three new additions to her family including 2 cats, Axel and Jetta, and Abby their tiny tot pup.
 There is never a dull moment in the Chandler house and they wouldn’t have it any other way.
 Mahriah is excited to see what EDVC has in store for her future.

 Essence moved to Texas in 2004 and graduated from Townview Magnet Center High School of Health Professions Vet Assisting Cluster in 2013.
 She received her Associate’s Degree in Science in 2016.
 Essence is currently in Veterinary Technician school at Cedar Valley to become a certified technician.
 She hopes to pursue her long-term dream to become a veterinarian.

-Essence has a guinea pig named Winter that she rescued; Winter loves to eat, poop, sleep and repeat.
+Essence has two guinea pigs named Winter and Frostee that she rescued; they love to eat, poop, sleep and repeat.
 Animals have always been something Essence has interest in and EDVC is happy to have her!

 ANIMAL CARE ATTENDANT

 Michael McDaniel, Animal Care Manager

 Michael has been working at EDVC since 2004 after moving from Nashville, Tennessee.

 Michael and his beautiful wife have 2 sweet dogs and a precious little boy named Noah.
 Noah is his world and light in the night.
 He is very active in his community and in his local Kingdom Hall (church).
 Michael loves helping people, fishing, cooking and spending time with his family.
 Some of his favorite scriptures are Acts 20:35: ‘There’s more happiness in giving than receiving’ and Philippians 4:11: ‘I have learned in whatever circumstances to be content and see the positive.’
 These verses have made Michael the man that he is today.
 He is blessed with a big family and parents that gave him so much to be appreciative for.

 Elise Marshall, Animal Care Assistant